 An official high school transcript of credits must be submitted to the Office of the Registrar.
 The transcript for Tennessee high schools must include a transcript entry indicating satisfactory performance on the Proficiency Test Battery mandated by the State Board of Education.
 Regular high school diplomas must indicate appropriate units of credit.
 The applicant must also submit scores for the American College Testing Program (ACT).
-A minimum ACT composite score of 18 is required for regular acceptance.
-Information concerning the ACT may be obtained from the high school guidance office or the Office of the Registrar.
+A minimum ACT composite score of 18 or SAT minimum score of 960 is required for regular acceptance.
+Information concerning the ACT/SAT may be obtained from the high school guidance office or the Office of the Registrar.